mohamedgamal500/Front-End-Nanodegree/weather-journal-app/README.md

 ## Instructions:

-Locally NodeJS need to be is installed (run 'npm i' from your terminal at the top level project directory to install via the Command Line) then (nodemon server) to start the web app at port:3000 Enter a (US-based) zip code in form of '{zipcode},{country code}', e.g., '94040,us' then click (the) "Generate" button to view the search results
+Locally NodeJS need to be is installed (run 'npm i' from your terminal at the top level project directory to install via the Command Line), then (nodemon server) to start the web app at port:3000.
+Enter a (US-based) zip code , e.g., '94040' then click (the) "Generate" button to view the weather results